lithu-lithish/Hackathon-project-EMI_Calculator/README.md

-COGNIZANT GENC - SELENIUM HACKATHON
+COGNIZANT GENC - SELENIUM HACKATHON [Find the Interest Amount for current year]

-Features:-
+Features of the Project:

 1. Testing Framework (Cucumber with JUnit).
 2. Log4j logging